GreenAI-Uppa/GreenAI-Uppa.github.io/acml_competition.md

 The best algorithm will be promoted for different levels of accuracy.
 The different thresholds are **80%**, **90%**, and **95%**.

-For instance: if three algorithms have the follwing performances:
+For instance: if three algorithms have the following performances:
 - Algo1 : 96.5% accuracy and 150Kj of energy consumption
 - Algo2 : 92.5% accuracy and 10Kj of energy consumption
 - Algo3 : 98.5% accuracy and 5000Kj of energy consumption